edu-plex/eduplex/README.md

 # eduPLEX

-This is the code repository for the eduPLEX website, which hosts videos, articles, and sample problems for AP Computer Science.
-This uses the [edusite template](https://colorlib.com/wp/template/edusite/) from Colorlib.
+[This](https://edu-plex.github.io/eduplex/) is the code repository for the eduPLEX website, which hosts videos, articles, and sample problems for AP Computer Science.

 ## About